 Sure, it was lost.
 But the father is compassionate and gets the best robe for the Repentant Son, gets him a ring, shoes et al, upon his return; but the father was Not foolish enough to tell his first son to transfer half of his father’s share -which was half of one third of the original property divided between the sons- to the Repentant son, instead tells the disgruntled first son, let us celebrate now and make your brother happy, but still whatever is my share I have secured it for you and the Repentant son will have no say in it.

 Look at the self proclamation of Paul in Philippians 3:6 “touching the righteousness which is in the law, blameless”.
 Even though Paul glories in the Grace of God, he did NOT give up on his ‘blameless’ past.
 That still continued as a good qualification in the eyes of the gentiles and Paul knew it and exploited it.
-So to have a blameless past is great, but to insist on such a blameless Past is Pharisaical and anti Christian.
+So to have a blameless past is great, but to insist on such a blameless Past for salvation, is Pharisaical and anti Christian.
 That is the pith and substance of this parable.

-Jesus says, In my father’s house are many mansions, definitely a Repentant sinner would find a place there, but to exalt the Second Son and glorify him over the first is to grant the Repentant sinner the sceptre of power, which is neither tenable as per the Scriptures nor advisable on grounds of compassion.
+Jesus says, In my father’s house are many mansions, definitely a Repentant sinner would find a place there, but to exalt the Second Son and glorify him over the first is to grant the Repentant sinner the sceptre of power, which is neither tenable as per the Scriptures nor advisable on grounds of fairness.
 The Repentant sinner has to ‘restart’ with no talent in his hands to work on.
 He gets a start at life without being consigned to the dustbin of despair, but by no means would a father say ‘All that I have is yours’.

 The Second Son got relief from his despair, but his return in now way restored his role as a potential Inheritor.
 The Second Son might have created the ripple of rejoicing but it does not guarantee the return of his former Prince-hood.